 I want to point out that each and every one of those 8 domains can be an entire specialized career within cybersecurity.
 So you can imagine the breadth of topics.
 This is by no means a walk in the part certification.

 Now I 'm not going to go into the specific process of taking the exam just yet.
 That will end up being its own article in the future.

 My goal in this inaugural article for the CISSP series is to get you familiar with the certification and help you decide if it is worth pursuing.
 My opinion is that regardless if you want to become certified it is worth gaining the knowledge.

 Now for more in-depth information of this certification you can visit the ISC(2) website and sign up to receive their ultimate CISSP guide.

 But in case you don't feel like doing that I'll tell you some of the info right now.
 Again the following information comes from the Ultimate CISSP guide found on the ISC(2) website.

 I'll wrap this up for now.
 I hope you found the information useful and keep an eye out for future articles.

-If you are super-duper interested in following The CISSP series then please subscribe to this series below.
+If you are super-duper interested in following the CISSP series then please subscribe to my email list.